 When we returned to our cove, where the two boats were anchored, Elias and Yiannis were cleaning the fish that they had speared.
 In the mean time, Froso had prepared a dish of eggplants.
 Manos cooked a great Spanish omelet with the tomatoes from Kalami and eggs contributed by Semele II.
 We all ate in Thetis’ roomier cockpit (tiller rather than a wheel).
 These we washed down with Kalami wine.
 It was a lot of fun to meet again with Froso and Elias, who have been family friends for almost 40 years.

 Thursday July 22, 2004 Day 3

-The Navtex keeps issuing gale warnings for the Sea of Ikaria but here the wind was only 15-25 knots NNW.
+The Navtex keept issuing gale warnings for the Sea of Ikaria but here the wind was only 15-25 knots NNW.
 Yiannis, in Semele II, woke up feeling ill-disposed and did not appear all day.
 We swam a lot while Elias went spear fishing.